 Authority Control Based on Multiple Authority Identifiers in a Bibliographic Record

 Navigating from the Authority Record to the Linked Bibliographic Record

-The Multilingual parameter needs to be set to Yes for authority records.
+The Multilingual parameter needs to be set to Yes for multilingual authority records.
 For local authority records, you need to specify this parameter in the Metadata Configuration.
 For Community Zone managed authority records, this setting needs to be configured by Ex Libris at the Community Zone level.
-For more information, see Adding a Local Authority Definition on this page.
+For more information, see Multilingual in the table in the Adding a Local Authority Definition section.

 For MARC 21 records, the language code (such as lat, heb, ara, and so forth) for all preferred, non-preferred, and related terms is entered in $9.Subfield 9 lat Record EntrySubfield 9 lat Headings Display